stefaleon/CSharp-Advanced/README.md

 * Each "messaging service" class implements **an override for the *OnVideoEncoded* method**.

 * If the appropriate event handler declarations (**subscriptions**) are present, the various calls to the *OnVideoEncoded* overrides will be executed as the *VideoEncoded* event gets raised by the subscribers.

+## 05 EXTENSION METHODS

+- Extension methods enable you to **"add" methods to existing types without creating a new derived type, recompiling, or otherwise modifying the original type**.

+- Extension methods are a special kind of **static** method, but they are **called as if they were instance methods on the extended type**.
+For client code written in C#, F# and Visual Basic, there is no apparent difference between calling an extension method and the methods that are actually defined in a type.